Psilocybin therapy: Safety

 In the United States, psilocybin and other psychedelic drugs have been heavily criminalized since the 1960s, classified as a Schedule I substance under the federal Controlled Substances Act (Schedule I is defined as a substance having substantial potential for abuse, absence of adequate safety evidence, and no currently accepted clinical uses for therapy).
 Prior to the 1960s, psychedelics were not considered "hard drugs," and were studied extensively for their immense medicinal potential for treating psychiatric disorders; the criminalization of psychedelics via their classification as Schedule I substances is inconsistent with over 70 years of scientific and medical research and was contrary to all available evidence at the time.
-According to the largest controlled clinical study of psilocybin to date at Kings College London, volunteers who received doses of psilocybin experienced no serious adverse side effects, experiencing some changes in mood and perception but no negative effects on cognitive or emotional functioning.
+According to the largest controlled clinical study of psilocybin to date at King's College London, volunteers who received doses of psilocybin experienced no serious adverse side effects, experiencing some changes in mood and perception but no negative effects on cognitive or emotional functioning.

+An important area of concern is identifying appropriate candidates for psilocybin therapy.
+In patients with depression, it will be important to consider psychological, social, and biological factors.
+These factors may predispose them to negative reactions to the substance and result in adverse events.
+Research into the effects of psilocybin on those experiencing suicidality varies.
+While some research found that psilocybin therapy could be destabilizing and upsetting to these patients, other studies found psilocybin treatment resulted in reduced suicidal behavior and thoughts.

 Legal status

+According to the Controlled Substances Act, psilocybin is classified as a Schedule I drug.
+Heroin and LSD are examples of Schedule I substances, which have a high potential for misuse and have no accepted medical use in the US.

-While the use and possession of psilocybin in the United States is still illegal under federal law, several U.S. cities have decriminalized its use.
-The following is a list of cities where psilocybin is decriminalized in the U.S.:
+While the use and possession of psilocybin in the United States is still illegal under federal law, several U.S. cities and a few states have decriminalized its use.